rate based on local access

 **The payphone surcharge applies only when calling from United States and Canada.

-This phone card is designed for low rates to Colombia - Cali only.
-If you wish to call landline or cells phones you can find help with how to choose the right calling card for you.
+This phone card is designed for low rates to Zimbabwe landline phones only.
+If you wish to call cells or specific cities you can find help with how to choose the right calling card for you.

 NobelApp Credit Features